 The Alliance is providing information here for your assistance and convenience to help further your journey to understand what the PUCT and ERCOT are quickly moving forward to implement across Texas open lands, wild rivers, and personal homesteads.

-1. Timeline – this is a flowchart provided by Oncor which describes the process, regardless of whether or not Oncor, LCRA or CPS Energy is the energy provider.
+1. Process Flow – this is a flowchart provided by Oncor which describes the process, regardless of whether or not Oncor, LCRA or CPS Energy is the energy provider.

 --a.
-A CRITICAL TIME IS COMING SOON.
-After the energy delivery companies make recommendations on placement of the lines, they submit to the Public Utility Commission (PUC) for a Certificate of Convenience and Necessity (CCN) application.
-This CCN is the energy delivery company stating their plan to take land from landowners for purpose of the new transmission line.
-This is the first stage in the EMINENT DOMAIN FILING.
+THE CRITICAL TIME IS HERE!
+After energy delivery companies make recommendations on placement of the lines, they submit to the Public Utility Commission (PUC) for a Certificate of Convenience and Necessity (CCN) application.
+These CCN's have been granted and the process is moving forward.
+The CCN is the energy delivery company stating their plan to take land from landowners for purpose of the new transmission lines.
+This is the first stage in the EMINENT DOMAIN PROCESS.
+These companies are also known as Transmission Service Providers ("TSPs").
+The PUC is the Texas state agency that decides if a transmission line is needed and what route the line will follow.
+The PUC does not build or operate electric transmission lines.

 --b.
-If the plans for CCN are accepted by the PUC, the energy delivery companies then send out letters to landowners via first class mail whose land is crossed by a proposed route.
+If the applications for CCN are accepted by the PUC, the TSPs then send out letters to landowners via first class mail whose land is crossed by a proposed route.
 There will also be letters sent to any property owner who has a habitable structure within 500 feet of the centerline of the Project.
 Addresses are determined per the appropriate County Tax Appraisal record.
-There is NO requirement for the letters to be sent certified.
+There is NO requirement for the letters to be sent certified by the TSPs or for the TSPs to be certain the letters are received by Affected Landowners.
 Once the letters are mailed, landowners AND affected and interested citizens have 30 days to respond and apply to be Intervenors.
 This is an opportunity that citizens have to express concerns regarding placement of the lines backed up by facts and data.
 Please see the following forms.
 THE ABILITY TO FILE AN APPLICATION TO BE AN INTERVENOR MUST BE FILED WITHIN THE 30-DAY PERIOD AFTER THE LETTERS ARE MAILED FIRST CLASS, INCLUDING TIME IN TRANSIT IN MAIL DELIVERY.
-THE ENERGY DELIVERY COMPANY IS UNDER NO LEGAL REQUIREMENT TO MAIL CERTIFIED OR DETERMINE IF YOUR LETTER WAS RECEVIED, DELAYED OR LOST.
-THEREFORE, YOU NEED TO ACTIVELY PURSUE THE RELEVANT WEBSITE OF THE ENERGY DEVELOPER BY GOING TO THE PUC WEBSITE OFTEN OR THE RELEVANT DEVELOPER.
-IT HAS BEEN ESTIMATED THAT THESE LETTERS ARE TO BE SENT IN THE LAST HALF OF NOVEMBER OR VERY EARLY DECEMBER.
-THIS COULD CHANGE, SO YOU HAVE TO CHECK OFTEN WITH THE PUC.
-IT IS CONSIDERED BY THE PUC TO BE YOUR RESPONSIBILITY.
+THEREFORE, YOU NEED TO ACTIVELY PURSUE THE RELEVANT WEBSITE OF THE TSP BY GOING TO THE PUC WEBSITE OFTEN OR THE TSP.
 See www.puc.texas.gov.
-See respective websites for Oncor, LCRA and CPS Energy.
-Go to this PUC link to learn the process for Intervenor. https://www.puc.texas.gov/agency/rulesnlaws/participate/
+See respective websites for Oncor, LCRA and CPS-Energy.
+Go to this PUC link to learn the process for Intervenor.

 3. PUC form for Intervenor https://ftp.puc.texas.gov/public/puct-info/industry/electric/forms/ccn/intervene.pdf